worksbyscott/prism/README.md

 ### Docs

-Check out [documentation](prism.worksbyscott.uk) for guides and a full API reference.
+Check out [documentation](https://prism.worksbyscott.uk) for guides and a full API reference.

-### Github

 This project is open source and licensed under the MIT license.
-Check out the project on github [github](https://github.com/worksbyscott/prism-animation
+Check out the project on [github](https://github.com/worksbyscott/prism-animation)

 ## Install & Usage